How it all started!

 Stared to explore Indigenous burning pactices

 Started a project working with the Karuk Tribe, who has been using fire on the land until the fire supression era.
 I am hoping to help the tribe bring fire back on the land using science to show that their way of doing things put more soil carbon and more persistant soil carbon in the earth.
-We are also hopig to show that these practices reduce future catastrophic wildfires.
+We are also hoping to show that these practices reduce future catastrophic wildfires.

 Amending agricultural soils

-Working on an important project looking at how rock dust impacts soil carbon amounts and how it impacts the soil microbial life
+Working on an important project looking at how rock dust impacts soil carbon amounts and how it impacts the soil microbial life.

 Asking fun questions about what sticks around in soil

 One hypothesis about why carbon stays in soil is because of the chemical structure.
 The idea is that more complex molecules are more energetic expensive to break down for microbes.
-So we are seperating soil into different chemical groups such as lignin and carbohydrates and doing radiocarbon on them to see if this hypothesis holds up !
+So we are seperating soil into different chemical groups such as lignin and carbohydrates and doing radiocarbon on them to see if this hypothesis holds up.

 New career path!